vicentinileonardo/vicentinileonardo.github.io_old/_pages/projects/vol.md

 ## Project description

 Deep learning model for video outpainting localization.
 The model is able to localize the outpainted region in a video frame and to generate a binary mask that highlights the outpainted region.
 The implementation is based on the [RAFT model](https://arxiv.org/pdf/2003.12039.pdf).

 The main goal of the project was to modify the RAFT model and in particular we focused on data augmentation and loss function.
 The model has achieved a F1 score of 0.786 on the test set.

 Code not available due to non-disclosure agreement.

-## Repository and Report
+## Report

 {% raw %}
 <center>